mailgun/documentation/source/faqs.rst

 In other words GMail does not show you messages you sent to yourself.

 The other possibility is that the address had previously experienced a Hard Bounce and is on the 'do not send' list.
-Check the Bounces tab for a list of these addresses and remove the address in question if it is there.
+Check the ``Suppressions`` tab of your Control Panel for a list of these addresses and remove the address in question if it is there.

 How do I know if HTTP POST callbacks are coming from Mailgun, and not forged?
 **************************************************************************************************************